 Abstract Reasoning (AR)

-Questions were based on visual patterns, series, and figure recognition
+Questions were based on visual patterns, series, and figure identification

-This remained the fastest and most scoring section
+So yeah, it remained the fastest and also the most scoring section

 Quantitative Aptitude (QA)